 Is a tandem or solo kayak best?

-Well, I kind of touched on this already, but here is a recap.
+Well, I touched on this already, but here is a recap.
 With a tandem, you can buy one kayak and share it.
 This eliminates the need to buy two kayaks and transport them.

-Just keep in mind, there is no getting away from your partner when you are on a tandem kayak, no matter how fast you paddle.
+Remember, there is no getting away from your partner when you are on a tandem kayak, no matter how fast you paddle.

 These hatches can keep things dry, but I warn you that you may want to take extra precautions.
 My experience has been that even “dry” hatches can be prone to leaking.

 Another thing to look for is shock cords, also known as bungees.
 Bungees are great for keeping your gear contained while you are on the water.

-An under deck water bottle holder is also a nice added feature if you can find it.
+An under-deck water bottle holder is also a nice added feature if you can find it.

-I already mentioned a storage hatch, but you can also look for deck gear pockets to keep your items tucked away.
+I mentioned a storage hatch, but you can also look for deck gear pockets to keep your items tucked away.
 Integrated pockets or pouches keep your stuff within easy reach.